35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 ---
 ![](img/aylesbury_view_das_may_2022_pg_43.png)

 A Southwark Council document seen by the 35% Campaign numbers the **total of empty homes on the Aylesbury estate at 974.**  Forty-eight homes are also listed as being squatted, but it is not clear whether these are in addition to the void homes.
 In either case, the figures mean that over a third of the estate's original number of 2,700 homes, when it was built back in the 1970's are empty.
-It is also nearly double the total number of new-build social rent homes let in the borough in 2024/25. [^1]
+It also approaches twice the total number of new-build social rent homes let in the borough in 2024/25. [^1]

 The document is dated the 14 July 2025 and lists the number of voids for each phase of the estate's regeneration, which is now entering its twenty-seventh year [^2].
 Phase 2C has 254 voids; Phase 3, 207 voids and Phase 4, 141 voids.